 When you apply for a driver license, or if we become aware of a vision or medical issue that may impact your driving, you must have a vision or medical screening at a driver licensing office.

-You’ll be asked whether you have had a loss of consciousness or control within the recent past.
-We may require you to get an examination by a medical specialist and submit a Physical Examination Report.
+You'll be asked if you have a physical or mental condition, or if are you taking any medication which could impair your ability to operate a motor vehicle.
+We may require you to get an examination by a medical specialist and submit a Physical Examination Report .